OlleMattsson/yijing/src/static/iching.md

 <a name="46"></a>
-46. Shêng / Pushing Upward
+46. ShÃªng / Pushing Upward

 above K'UN THE RECEPTIVE, EARTH below SUN THE GENTLE, WIND, WOOD